 International Studies 203 introduces East Asia, with a special emphasis on the comparison between China and Japan.
-After a brief look at the geography and cultural heritage of both countries, we compare their historical experiences with Western powers and ideologies such as Fascism and Communism.
+After a brief look at the geography and cultural heritage of both countries, we compare their historical experiences with Western powers.
 In the second half of the course we will be looking at the differences and similarities in China and Japan's dramatic transformations in politics, economy, and society after World War Two.

 After completing the course, a student should be able to identify some of the key basic historical facts and events in China and Japan, to understand the essential cultural and political traditions in each country, and to apply the conceptual frameworks used in this course to the study of contemporary East Asia.

 It is essential for students to read the required materials before class and attend all class sessions on Zoom or the discussion board on Blackboard.
 Active participation in class is required and accounts for 10% of the course grade.